 - examine various functions of the Council

-- to question how some key decisions have been made
+- question how some key decisions have been made

-- to investigate issues of local concern to residents
+- investigate issues of local concern to residents

 For this to happen effectively, the Scrutiny Committee needs the help of local residents, users of services, community organisations, and where relevant local businesses.

 The Scrutiny Committee works alongside the Executive Committee in our decision making structure.
 The Executive Committee manages our services, and the Scrutiny Committee monitors that management.